-Baking Soda (aka sodium bicarbonate, aka NaHCO3) is a white, powdery alkaline substance.
-When an alkaline is mixed with acidic ingredients, it reacts and creates bubbles of carbon dioxide (the same gas that yeast would produce.)
-For instance, yoghurt, sour milk, buttermilk and molasses contain acid (lactic acid) that the Baking Soda can react with.
+When a base such as sodium bicarbonate, which is alkaline, is mixed with acidic ingredients, it reacts.
+Depending on the base, it will create bubbles of carbon dioxide (the same gas that yeast would produce).
+Not all bases will produce carbon dioxide when mixed with vinegar.
+For instance, lye (NaOH / sodium hydroxide) won’t.
+For instance, yoghurt, sour milk, buttermilk and molasses contain acid (lactic acid) that the baking soda can react with.
 (Yes, molasses has lactic acid.)
 These bubbles are trapped inside a batter and help the baked good to rise.

 The non-chemical way of raising a baked good is by using yeast, and kneading the dough until a gluten develops strong enough to trap indefinitely the carbon dioxide exhaled by the yeast.
-Chemical leaveners such as Baking Powder and Baking Soda are obviously faster than all the kneading; which is why these baked goods are often called “quick breads.”
+Chemical leaveners such as baking powder and baking soda are obviously faster than all the kneading; which is why these baked goods are often called “quick breads.”

 Sodium bicarbonate is inexpensive to produce, tasteless, non-toxic and easily purified in production.
 It comes from soda ash.
 The soda ash itself can come from a rock named “trona”, which is mined, or be made via a method called the “Solvay” process, which involves introducing carbon dioxide and ammonia into a solution of sodium chloride.

 Baking Soda Chemistry

 The chemical formula for baking soda is NaHCO3.
 Na is sodium, H is hydrogen, C is carbon, and there’s 3 oxygen atoms.